Roxannnna/library/README.md

 git commit -m "Some message"
 git push

-# Go to Github and create Pull Request
+# Go to GitHub and create Pull Request

 # After merge, do:
 git pull